Shop now & save up to 80% on medication

 Diabetes, Type 2

-Sucralose and Insulin: Metabolic Effects and Safe Use
+Sucralose and Insulin: Evidence, Blood Sugar, and Safe Use

-Research on sucralose and insulin suggests that sucralose usually does not raise blood sugar the way sugar does, and many short-term studies find little or no immediate insulin change when…
+Sucralose usually does not raise blood sugar the way sugar does, and many short-term studies show little or no immediate insulin change when it is consumed alone.
+Still, sucralose and…

 Read More